Neetx/neetx.github.io/pages/home.md

 - Functional Programming
 - Quantum Computing

-But my focus areas are **exploit development** and **reverse engineering**, in fact this website will be a collection of my works and experiments in these topics.
+But my focus areas are **exploit development** and **reverse engineering**, in fact this website will be a collection of my works and experiments in these topics

 ______________________________________________________________